-- Insulation and other materials must be secured to prevent accidental contact. - Failure to maintain airspace may cause overheating and a fire.
+- Insulation and other materials must be secured to prevent accidental contact. - The chase must be properly blocked to prevent blown insulation or other combustibles from entering and making contact with fireplace or chimney. - Failure to maintain airspace may cause overheating and a fire.